secretstartups/handbook/content/handbook/sales/field-operations/channel-operations/_index.md

 1. **Deal Path**: How the deal is transacted.
 Values can be Partner, Direct, Web Direct. _Note, Partner includes Referral and Influence opportunities_
 1. **Partner Sourced Deal Reg**: Partner submits a Registration for their sourced opportunity via the Partner Portal.
 For the purposes of this matrix the assumption is the Deal Reg is approved.
 If the deal is not Partner Sourced then Deal Reg does not apply
 1. **DR - Deal Type**: The type of Partner Sourced Deal Registration submitted by the Partner.
 Options include Resale, Referral, and MSP. _Note, this field will be blank if there is no Partner Source Deal Registration_
-1. **Influence Partner**: Partner Manager submits an internal Partner Influence Registration to log contribution for a partner that did not source or transact the deal.
+1. **Influence Partner**: Partner Team (PTM, PAM, or Partner SA) submits an internal Partner Influence Registration to log contribution for a partner that did not source or transact the deal.
 For the purposes of this matrix the assumption is the Partner Influence Registration is approved.
 Partner Influence Registration should only be submitted and approved for _one partner_ that _did not_ source and/or transact the opportunity
 1. **Initial Source**: SFDC Lead value that is populated based on lead source.
 Defaults to PQL (Partner Qualified Lead) when a Partner submits a Partner Sourced Deal Reg and an Opportunity does not already exist in the system
 1. **Sales Qualified Sourced (SQS)**: Who converts/creates the Opportunity in SFDC.
 Can only be 1 value
 1. **Order Type**: Customer order designation in SFDC.
 New First Order or Growth